Security-Onion-Solutions/securityonion-docs/fleet.rst

 Usage
 -----

-If you selected to enable Fleet during the setup, you can now login to Fleet using the email & password that you entered during the installer.
+If you selected to enable Fleet during the setup, you can now login to Fleet using the email address and password that you entered during the installer.
 You can edit the password or add a new Fleet user within Fleet itself.

 .. image:: https://user-images.githubusercontent.com/1659467/87230293-fe6ae200-c37c-11ea-8de2-3138202107ca.png